radix2/dockchains/README.md

 ### Private Ledgers

 A certain organization, cloud provider would for obvious reasons prefer to keep their metadata private.
-What is important is that protocols are the same and open.
+What is important is that the protocols are the same and open.

 ### Protected (Shared) Ledgers

-Once an anomaly of some sort has been detected, previously private ledgers can be selectively made available (by a contract or a multisig escrow mechanism) to a closed group of aribtrators, insurers or even made public.
+Once an anomaly of some sort has been detected, previously private ledgers can be selectively made available (by a contract or a multisig escrow mechanism) to a closed group of arbibtrators, insurers or even made public.

 ### Wallet